mirnovov/drs-documentation/setup-guide/linux.md

 <figure><img src="../.gitbook/assets/setup-guide_linux_proton_compatible-menu.png" alt=""><figcaption></figcaption></figure>

 Configuration is complete!
 When you click **"Play"**, Steam will automatically download and install the Proton of version you selected in the app properties.
-Wait for the installation to complete and doukutsu-rs is ready to playing.
+Wait for the installation to complete and doukutsu-rs is ready to play.

-All user data (saves, settings and logs) will be located in `$HOME/.steam/steam/steamapps/compdata/{APP_ID}/pfx/drive_c/users/steamuser/AppData/Local/doukutsu-rs/data`, where `{APP_ID}` of the doukutsu-rs you can be found by searching through all folders and checking if the specified doukutsu-rs folder is there (it will be created after the first run).
+All user data (saves, settings and logs) will be located in `$HOME/.steam/steam/steamapps/compdata/{APP_ID}/pfx/drive_c/users/steamuser/AppData/Local/doukutsu-rs/data`, where `{APP_ID}` of doukutsu-rs you can find by searching through all folders and checking if the specified doukutsu-rs folder is there (it will be created after the first run).

 ***